kouroshHakha/bag_deep_ckt/README.md

 # bag_deep_ckt
 genetic and neural net optimization for circuit design

+Because of lack of time and avoiding messing up on-going collaborations at the moment, the master branch does not have the most up-to-date software structure.
+The refactored (and more up-to-date version) is on the branch **kourosh**.

 NGspice:

 NGspice 27 should be installed on the system, this code was developed on a linux machine but also worked on macos.